Associate Professor of History

 In March 2012 Oxford University Press published American Horizons: U. S. History in a Global Context.
 Press.
 I am one of seven co-authors and the chief author of Chapters 1-5 of Volume 1.
 The opportunity to work on a project that featured the movement of peoples, goods, and ideas across borders as a key way to explain change in US history lured me to the project.
 Collaboration with my co-authors was the best part of the project.

-Such a project would be a fairly sharp departure from my last one.
+These projects are a fairly sharp departure from my first one.
 I published Forging America: Ironworkers, Adventurers, and the Industrious Revolution in 2004.
 You can learn more about it through Cornell University Press at www.cornellpress.cornell.edu.
 In Forging America, I argue that a culture of industriousness which emerged in colonial British North America and the US depended on slavery, race, and the coercion of working people as much as it did on the acceptance and practice of a religiously-inspired work ethic.

 Brasilian music, without question.